-Pursuant to the Ministerial Order on the PhD Programme at the Universities (PhD Order), the PhD thesis must document the author’s ability to apply relevant scientific methods and to conduct a research project which complies with international standards for PhD degrees within the academic field concerned.
+The PhD thesis must document the author’s ability to apply relevant scientific methods and to conduct a research project which complies with international standards for PhD degrees within the academic field concerned.

+If the PhD thesis includes papers with co-authors, co-author statements for each paper must be included in the thesis.
 It is strongly recommended that co-author statements be obtained during the course of the PhD studies.

 Form and substance of the PhD thesis